RobinNagpal/fuel-token-track-docs/04_frontend.md

     .call();
 ```

-- The core functionality happens here.
-It utilizes the contract object to access the `mint_to_address` function defined in our smart contract.
+- The main action occurs here.
+It uses the contract object to call the `mint_to_address` function from our smart contract.
-- Arguments for the function call are constructed:
+- It sets up arguments for the function call:
-  - addressInput: The prepared address object containing the converted mint address.
+    - `addressInput`: The address object containing the converted mint address.
-  - Number(mintAmount): The user-provided mint amount, converted to a number for the contract call.
+    - `Number(mintAmount)`: The mint amount provided by the user, converted to a number.
-- Additionally, transaction parameters are set:
+- It also sets transaction parameters:
-  - gasPrice: A fixed gas price.
+    - `gasPrice`: A fixed gas price.
-  - gasLimit: A maximum amount of gas allowed for this transaction.
+    - `gasLimit`: The maximum gas allowed for this transaction.
-- Finally, the .call() method executes the transaction, sending the mint request to the Fuel network.
+- The `.call()` method executes the transaction, sending the mint request to the Fuel network.

-4. Error Handling:
+4. **Error Handling:**

 ```typescript
 catch (error) {